Author: Carey Nelson

 First Half Marathon Race Week Suggestions

-The last week of your running program is mostly a week of recovery from the past three months of hard training.
+The final ten days of your running program is mostly tapering from the past three months of hard training.
+You can improve and maintain your fitness with race pace and speed workouts provided they are not too strenuous.
 Here is a list of last minute suggestions that can improve your race time.
-RECOVERY FROM SEVERAL WEEKS OF HARD TRAINING 1) Reduce Level of Intensity and Distance.
-Run at a moderate effort level […]
+IMPROVE SPEED AND […]

 View Post